The Incredible Hulk (1978 TV series): Development

 Johnson changed the name of the Hulk's comic book alter ego, Dr. Bruce Banner, to Dr. David Banner for the television series.
 This change was made, according to Johnson, because he did not want the series to be perceived as a comic book series, so he wanted to change what he felt was a staple of comic books, and Stan Lee's comics in particular, that major characters frequently had alliterative names.
 According to both Stan Lee and Lou Ferrigno, it was also changed because CBS thought the name Bruce sounded "too gay-ish", a rationale that Ferrigno thought was "the most absurd, ridiculous thing [he had] ever heard".
 On the DVD commentary of the pilot, Johnson says that it was a way to honor his son David.
 "Bruce" ultimately became the television Banner's middle name, as it had been in the comics.
 It is visible on Banner's tombstone at the end of the pilot movie, and that footage is shown at the beginning of every episode of the series.

-In an interview with Kenneth Johnson on the Season 2 DVD, he explains that he had also wanted the Hulk to be colored red rather than green.
-His reasons given for this were that red, not green, is perceived as the color of rage, and also that red is a "human color", whereas green is not.
+Kenneth Johnson also wanted the Hulk to be colored red rather than green.
+His reasons were that red, not green, is perceived as the color of rage, and also that red is a "human color", whereas green is not.
 However, Stan Lee, an executive at Marvel Comics at the time, said that the Hulk's color was not something that could be changed, because of its iconic image.

 Stan Lee told Kenneth Plume in a June 26, 2000, interview: "The Hulk was done intelligently.
 It was done by Ken Johnson, who's a brilliant writer/producer/director, and he made it an intelligent, adult show that kids could enjoy.
 He took a comic book character and made him somewhat plausible.
 Women liked it and men liked it and teenagers liked it...
 It was beautifully done.
-He changed it quite a bit from the comic book, but every change he made, made sense".
+He changed it quite a bit from the comic book, but every change he made, made sense."